 - 1. On the secondary server, create a directory for the application. e.g. /Applications/PaperCut NG - 2.
 Log on the the primary application server. - 3.
-Copy all the files in in the [app-path]/providers/net/ directory, into the /Applications/PaperCut NG on the secondary server. - 5.
+Copy all the files in in the [app-path]/providers/net/ directory, into the /Applications/PaperCut NG on the secondary server. - 4.
+On the secondary server, change the permissions on /Applications/PaperCut NG/providers/net/bin/mac/setup-net-provider.command to make it executable. - 5.
 Proceed to install and configure the service as described in Section 15.3.2.3.2, "Step 2: Install and configure the service".